the-moisrex/foresight/README.md

 - A personal assistance that lets you focus and gives you the right information at the right time
 - Connecting related tools together to create useful pipelines of actions
 - Adding features to software that don't support them yet
+- Do all of these things while considering "Privacy"

 I understand these are a far reach goals, but we can't get there if we don't try.